emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 The following is the class hierarchy, starting with `Model`, and including both concrete and interface classes.

 ```
 Model                     - implements the behavior for notifying listeners
   Resource                - implements basic Resource state and behavior
     IResource             - defines the interface for extending to new Resource kinds
       HostResource        - a concrete implementation of a Host resource

-  Collection           - implements the behavior and state for maintaining a collection of unique Resources
+  ResourceCollection      - implements the behavior and state for maintaining a collection of unique Resources
-    ICollection        - defines the interface for extending to new Collections of Resources
+    IResourceCollection   - defines the interface for extending to new ResourceCollections
-      HostCollection   - a concrete implementation of a HostResource Collection
+      HostCollection      - a concrete implementation of a HostResource ResourceCollection

 View                      - implements basic behavior: handling Model notifications and rendering.
   ResourceView            - implements basic behavior, standard Resource state.
     IResourceView         - defines the interface for extending Resource reading, writing, and validation
       HostView            - a concrete implementation of a HostResource view

-CollectionView         - implements basic behavior: handling Model notifications, rendering a sortable list of Views.
+ResourceCollectionView    - implements basic behavior: handling Model notifications, rendering a sortable list of Views.
-  ICollectionView      - defines the interface for extending the CollectionView
+  IResourceCollectionView - defines the interface for extending the ResourceCollectionView
-    HostCollectionView - implements the Host-specific CollectionView behavior
+    HostCollectionView    - implements the Host-specific ResourceCollectionView behavior
 ```

 #### Model and its subclasses

-The following simply provides an overview of the actual implementations of `Model`, `Resource`, and `Collection`, and their interface classes `IResource` and `ICollection`.
-Users will typically need only to subclass from `IResource` and `ICollection`; the framework and interface classes will not be modified.
+The following simply provides an overview of the actual implementations of `Model`, `Resource`, and `ResourceCollection`, and their interface classes `IResource` and `IResourceCollection`.
+Users will typically need only to subclass from `IResource` and `IResourceCollection`; the framework and interface classes will not be modified.

 For more detail on these implementations, see the source code in the `mvc/framework` and `mvc/interfaces` directories.

 ##### Model
-The `Model` class simply defines methods for managing a group of `Listeners` that may be notified when desired.
+The `Model` class simply defines methods for managing a group of listeners that may be notified when desired.
+A listener is simply an object that defines the method `onModelNotification(model, message, parameter)`.
 As a framework class, this will not be subclassed by the user.

 ```